MichaelNuroSpetas/433MHz_wireless_distance_LCD_and_LED_indicator/README.txt

 Two microprocessors communicating via a 433MHz transmitter and reciever.
 The transmitter has a SR04 ultrasonic sensor which sends the distance to reciever and displays it on a 5110 Nokia LCD.

-Pinconnections are displayed at the start of the transmitter and reciever files.
+Pin connections are displayed at the start of the transmitter and reciever files.